Representable Contract State

 Terminology

-• XML-complete contract: A contract that implements IXMLRepresentableState and whose XML representation encodes all semantically relevant mutable state.
-Informally, if two contracts are bytecode-identical and their XML representations agree at some block, their externally observable behaviour MUST be the same from that block onward.
+IXMLRepresentableStateand whose XML representation encodes all semantically relevant mutable state.
+Informally, if two contracts are bytecode-identical and their canonical XML representations (as defined above) are equal at some block, their externally observable behaviour MUST be the same from that block onward. - Partial XML template: A well-formed XML document returned by

-• Partial XML view: The XML document obtained by rendering a partial XML template against a contract at a specific (chain-id, address, block-number).
+statePartXmlTemplate(partId)on a contract implementingIXMLRepresentableStatePart.
+It uses the sameevmstatebindings as the full template but is intended to represent only a selected view or projection of the contract state. - Partial XML view: The XML document obtained by rendering a partial XML template against a contract at a specific (chain-id, address, block-number).
 Partial XML views are not required to be XML-complete and MAY omit state that is present in the full XML representation.

 Interface